Corporate Governance

 Principle 3: There is a clear division of responsibilities between the leadership of the Board and Management, and no one individual has unfettered powers of decision-making.

 Mr Lee Wan Lik (“Mr Lee”) is the Group’s Executive Chairman and Mr Michael Yap Kiam Siew (“Mr Yap”) is the CEO of the Company.
 Mr Lee and Mr Yap are not related to each other.
 There is a clear division of responsibilities between the Executive Chairman and the CEO to ensure that there is an appropriate balance of power, accountability and sufficient capacity of the Board for independent decision-making.
 Mr Lee being the Executive Chairman, is responsible for the workings of the Board, ensuring the integrity and effectiveness of its governance process.
-He leads the Board discussion and ensures that Board meetings are convene when necessary and sets the meeting agenda in consultation with the CEO.
+He leads the Board discussion and ensures that Board meetings are convened when necessary and sets the meeting agenda in consultation with the CEO.
 The Executive Chairman, with the assistance of the CEO, Group Financial Controller and Company Secretary, ensures that Board members are provided with adequate and timely information.

-Mr Michael Yap, the CEO is responsible for the business and operational decisions of the Group.
+Mr Yap, the CEO is responsible for the business and operational decisions of the Group.
 He is assisted by the Executive Director and a group of Executive Officers in carrying out his executive duties and responsibility in the operation and businesses of the Group.

 The Board is satisfied that there is sufficient transparency and accountability in view of the distinction of responsibilities.